Justin Bourne

-Justin Bourne (born December 12, 1982) is an American sportswriter.
+Justin Bourne (born December 12, 1982) is a Canadian-American sportswriter.
 A former professional ice hockey player, he has also coached professionally, most recently as an assistant coach for the Toronto Marlies of the American Hockey League.

 Playing career

-Bourne played collegiate hockey for the University of Alaska Anchorage before ending the 2006-07 season with the ECHL's Alaska Aces.
+Bourne played collegiate hockey for the University of Alaska Anchorage before ending the 2006–07 season with the ECHL's Alaska Aces.
 He was signed the following year by the Utah Grizzlies, going on to score 10 goals and 10 assists in a 17-game stretch, and playing in the 2008 ECHL All-Star game.

 Writing career

 Bourne's writing career began after a serious jaw injury forced him into retirement.
 In his first year as a columnist for USA Today, his piece on stopping the use of gay slurs in sports encouraged Brendan Burke to tell his story.
 Alongside USA Today, his articles have been featured across brands including Greg Wyshynski's Puck Daddy, The Hockey News, Hockey Primetime, as well as various other newspapers and websites.

 Bourne eventually joined The Score as a featured writer and stats analyst, as well as a senior hockey columnist for The Athletic and Sportsnet.